Levistpatrick/Boolean-Expression/electricresults.md

 ## All false
 What happended when all of your values started as false?
+1. False
+2. True
+3. False
+4. False
+5. True

+## First two true, last two false

 1. True
-2. False
+2.  false
 3. True
 4. True
 5. False

-## First two true, last two false

-1. True
-2. True
-3. False
-4. False
-5. True

 ## First two false, last two true